subcriticalia/CYC1000/README.md

 2.- Give as much funcionality as posible like USB-DIRECT & DIGITAL-VIDEO.

-3.- Sound using DIGITAL-VIDEO & Deltasigma-Stereo
+3.- Sound using DIGITAL-VIDEO & Deltasigma-Stereo.

 4.- Proportion of an SD with SPI and SIO capabilities, that is given 4 bits for data.

-5.- Maintain a bus with 6 signals in the common bus 2x20 form standarized by Rasperry PI.
+5.- Maintain a bus with 6 signals in the common bus 2x20 form, standarized by Rasperry PI.

-6.- Give a MULTICOMP structure, that's make the implementation only FPGAish if desired.
+6.- Give a MULTICOMP structure, that's make the implementation only FPGAish posible if desired.

-ATLAS I/O BOARD:
+The ATLAS I/O BOARD is also in the open hardware database oshwlab:

 https://oshwlab.com/subcritical/carrier_io_board_atlas_mini_copy#P3